splunk/public-o11y-docs/sp-oncall/spoc-integrations/servicenow-bi-directional-integration-guide.rst

 .. image:: images/snowRuleEx10-2.png

-**Note:** If the field name in ServiceNow has capital letters in it, you’ll want to replace them with lower case letters when creating the alert rule in On-Call.
+**Note:** If the field name in ServiceNow has capital letters in it, you'll want to replace them with lower case letters when creating the alert rule in On-Call.
 Ex: A custom ServiceNow Field “Test Field” becomes “ServiceNowField_u_test_field” in the Alert Rule.